smartnetguru/purse/README.md

 ```

 ### Stylus & Gulp
-Stylus files are in `views/stylus/`.
+Stylus files are in `app/stylus/`.
 To compile these files and watch for changes, run `gulp`.
-Any stylesheets you add into `views/stylus/` are compiled automagically into `public/stylesheets/`.
+Any stylesheets you add into `app/stylus/` are compiled automagically into `public/stylesheets/`.

-### Additional files
+### Additional classes
-##### purse/database.php
+##### Database
-This file provides a getPDOHandle() function which returns a PDO handle constructed from the `DB_` variables in the same file.
+This class provides a getPDOHandle() method which returns a PDO handle constructed from the given parameters (hostname, database, username and password).

 ## To-do / roadmap
 A comprehensive to-do list can be found on the [issues page](https://github.com/Phyramid/purse/issues).
 A roadmap will be added if needed, but there are too few issues for now.